 The main goal of this page is to connect you to as many resources as possible for your loved ones when looking for a Board & Care and while taking care of a loved one at home.
 If you have any resources that you believe can be helpful, please share them with us, and we will share them here on this page!

-Firstly I want to say that I understand that the process in finding a Board & Care is a very important step, something not to be taken lightly.
+Firstly, I want to say that I understand that the process of finding a Board & Care is a very important step, something not to be taken lightly.
 That is why I believe that doing as much legwork as possible prior to move-day is imperative.
-Below I'll provide a few resources to help find a Board & Care a little easier, I really hope you will find this helpful.
+Below I'll provide a few resources to help find a Board & Care a little easier.
+I really hope you will find this helpful.

 Let's start with locating Board & Care homes in your area.
 There are a couple of things you can do:

 1. Google & Yelp: You can Google and Yelp for them, however you will quickly find that most Board & Care places do not have a website, and they are not easy to find via internet search.

 2. CDSS: You can use the CDSS website.
 Department of Social Services supervises all Assisted Living places and all Board & Care homes in California.
-For that reason, on their website you can find all licenced Board & Care homes, and you will also be able to find their reports, where CDSS does unscheduled visits, gives Citations & provides potential residents with relevant information regarding the standing of that particular location.
+For that reason, on their website you can find all licensed Board & Care homes, and you will also be able to find their reports.
+CDSS does unscheduled visits, gives Citations and provides potential residents with relevant information regarding the standing of that particular location.
 It's important that prior to moving your loved one you get very familiar with the Citations of that particular place.
 Many of these reports will be very eye opening.
 The website is: https://secure.dss.ca.gov/CareFacilitySearch/Search/ElderlyAssistedLiving.
 Under "Facility Type", please select "Assisted Living".
 Under "City" select the city of your choice and press "Search".
 You will now have access to all the RCFE reports in that city.